Tennis Betting Sites

 A Brief History of Tennis

-If you think of the origin of tennis you often imagine a fat Henry VIII wobbling around the court.
-Tennis started in the monasteries of France around the 12th century, this wasn't quite the same as people used their hands to hit the ball instead of rackets.
-The first rackets came into use in the 16th Century and tennis is mentioned in writings of the period including Shakespere.
+If you think of the origin of tennis you might imagine a fat Henry VIII wobbling around the court, but tennis started in the monasteries of France around the 12th century.
+This wasn’t quite the same game though as people used their hands to hit the ball instead of rackets.
+The first rackets only came into use in the 16th Century, and tennis is mentioned in writings of the period including plays by Shakespere.

-Henry the VII built the first 'real tennis' tennis court proper in England at Hampton Court in 1530.
+Henry the VIII built the first ‘real tennis’ tennis court proper in England at Hampton Court in 1530.
 It is said that his second wife Anne Boleyn was in fact watching a tennis game when she was arrested, Henry himself was even playing tennis when he was told she has been executed.
-Tennis flourished as an aristocratic game through to the 19th century when republicanism and the decline of some European monarchs led to a decline in its popularity.
+There was certainly no ‘love’ in that match.

 The modern game of lawn tennis came about in the late 1800s when major Walter Clopton Wingfield patented the game with a new 8 page rule book.
-He borrowed many features from the original French real tennis game giving the modern amalgamation of English and French terms found in the sport.
+He borrowed many features from the original French real tennis game creating the amalgamation of English and French terms still found in the sport today.

 Wimbledon became the first Grand Slam founded by the All England Club in 1877, the US Open began in 1881, the French Open in 1891 and the Australian Open in 1905.
 The Davis Cup began as a competition between the US and Britain in 1898 and expanded to include more countries in 1905.
 The International Tennis Federation was formed just before WWI in 1913.